Manage Access Requests#

 The following Inrupt products are available to support Access Requests and Grants:

-• Inrupt’s Enterprise Solid Server (ESS) provides support for access requests and grants.
-ESS serializes the requests and grants as Verifiable Credentials (VCs).
+• Inrupt’s Enterprise Solid Server (ESS) provides support for Access Requests and Grants.
+ESS serializes the Access Requests and Grants as Verifiable Credentials (VCs).

 solid-client-access-grants API#